andrevidela/dependent-types-tutorial/src/File0.md

 It is worth noting that VSCode will not identify `.md` files as being idris files.
 For this, you need to change the file type to "literate idris" once you open it in VSCode.
 This will enable LSP on the code snippets.

+You can install the LSP with pack as well

 ### Using IDE mode